msimms/OpenWorkoutWeb/README.md

 * Replace Google Maps with Open Street Map.
 * More analytics.

+## Software Design Goals
+* Incorporate as few dependencies as possible.
+Only add dependencies for things that are just too cumbersome or error prone to do otherwise.
+* Small web pages that load quickly.
+This is related to the previous item regarding dependencies.

 [Full bug and feature tracking](https://github.com/msimms/OpenWorkoutWeb/issues).

 ## Creating a Docker Image